 2. Too much content, too little promoting

 The widespread belief about producing content is that the more you produce, the more exposure you’ll get.
 But generally, this is not true.
-It might happen that you keep covering the same topics and keywords over and over again, and this not only bores your audience, it might confuse search engines.
+It might happen that you keep covering the same topics and keywords over and over again, and this not only bores your audience, but it might also confuse search engines.
 Plus producing too much content might divert you from promoting them the right way.

 Recently, QuickBooks decided to remove 2000 of its blog posts in order to organize the structure of their website.
 This was a tough decision especially considering the fact that producing those pieces cost millions of dollars for their company.
 Well, this is a total waste of time and money.